General Idea

 block in your document.
 You can prevent this by adding an embed-data

-attribute to the <style>
+attributed to the <style>

 tag: